Overland Transportation in India

 For More Information

 Maps of India, www.mapsofindia.com, provides a lot of useful information about travel and transportation in India, including railway, bus and boat travel, as well as maps.

-Indian Railways Fan Club (IRFCA), www.irfca.org, provides a lot of information about railways in India.
+Indian Railways Fan Club (IRFCA), www.irfca.org, provides a lot of information about the extensive network of railways in India.

 There are also several printed Indian railway guides available for purchase at bookstores and at kiosks at railway stations: "The Great Indian Railway Atlas," "‘A Guide to India Railways," and the "India-Railway-Atlas."